Want to plant your own wild flowers, but don’t know where or how?

 Roll or tread down with your feet across the area to lightly compact the seeds down and promote a good seed to soil contact

-Step 6) How to maintain and cut wild flowers
+How to maintain wild flowers

 In the first year after sowing, weed control is a priority.